UniMath/agda-unimath/src/foundation/equivalences-slice.lagda.md

     inv-distributive-Π-Σ ∘e equiv-fiberwise-equiv-equiv-slice
 ```

-### Logically equivalent embeddings into a type are equivalent slices over that type
+### Logically equivalent injections into a type are equivalent slices over that type

 ```agda
 module _